macloo/python-beginners/README.md

 Students read chapter 3 in Sweigart. *more to come*

+## Jupyter Cheat Sheet

+Students use Jupyter Notebook to complete several assignments.
+The cheat sheet is helpful after Jupyter Notebook has been installed and they need to launch it, save their work, and close it correctly.

 ## Web scraping

 Students are introduced to web scraping with the BeautifulSoup library in the second week.
 See the README in the **web_scraping** folder for instructions to install BeautifulSoup.